Understanding Treatment for Alcohol and Drug Abuse

 - Experiential Therapy

-Biofeedback therapy helps recovering individuals to better understand their body’s involuntary processes.
+Biofeedback therapy helps to recover individuals to better understand their body’s involuntary processes.
 During these therapy sessions, the individual’s treatment provider will put electronic sensors on their skin, which will monitor their brainwaves.

 Once the therapist and their client better understand the way their brain works and communicates, they can then build better self-management skills that combat their addictive behaviors and the negative consequences they may have.